Danielle Stislicki Update: Social Media Keeps Missing Woman’s Case In Public Eye

 A post shared by Danielle Stislicki (@finddaniellestislicki) on

 In mid-December police searched a home in Berkley and removed a mattress.
-As previously reported by the Inquisitr, some floorboards from the residence were also taken and ware being tested, according to Click on Detroit.
+As previously reported by the Inquisitr, some floorboards from the residence were also taken and were being tested, according to Click on Detroit.

 The Berkley residence reportedly belongs to a former security guard who once worked at the MetLife building where Danielle also works.